yiremorlans/rendervous/README.md

 ## Lessons Learned

 I knew I wanted to incorporate an MVC structure to maintain organization during development but also to allow future improvements and features to be implemented post-production of rendervous.
-New features can eaasily be worked into a new or exisiting model (thanks mongoose), followed by logic and data retrieval within the controllers to then routing and paths be configured accordingly.
+New features can easily be worked into a new or exisiting model (thanks mongoose), followed by logic and data retrieval within the controllers to then routing and paths be configured accordingly.

 It was important to me to have a robust code base that would fascilitate incorporating new features, but also modularity so that the views could be swapped out to integrate a different front-end library, like React.
 TailwindCSS + DaisyUI combination offered components and additional UI support I had envisioned for a clean aesthetic and user friendly experience as part of rendervous' core features.